jamesshore/simplebuild/README.md

 Tasks that succeed SHOULD NOT write to `process.stdout` by default.
 They MAY write more if configured to do so with the `options` parameter.

 Tasks that are slow or long-running MAY provide minimalistic progress output (such as periods) but SHOULD NOT provide more detailed information by default.
-They MAY write more if configured to do so with the `options` parameter.
+They MAY provide more if configured to do so with the `options` parameter.

 Tasks SHOULD NOT write to `process.stderr` under any circumstances.